amritkumar86/Book-Store-Application/README.md

-# BookFetch App
+# BookStore AppLication

-BookFetch is an Android application that fetches book details from the Google Books API using **Retrofit Library** and displays them to the user.
+BookStore is an Android application that fetches book details from the Google Books API using **Retrofit Library** and displays them to the user.
 It also uses the **Picasso Library** to obtain and render book cover images.

 ## Features